jcaromiq/goku/README.md

 #### `--request-body` `-r` Optional

 Specifies the path of file with the body to send.<br>
-At the moment only json body is allowed

 #### `--headers`  Optional
 Specifies the headers to be sent.<br>

 #### `--clients` `-c`